 A barbecue event needs dips for grilling so that the pleasure is perfect.
 That is why we collect barbecue sauces and dips recipes from all over the world for your home.
 Make grill dips yourself Dips can also be prepared well for a barbecue picnic.
 Simply fill into a screw-top jar and serve on site with the grilled meat and vegetables.
-So that is a picknick in the countryside guarantees success.
-They taste perfect too grilled über dem Campfire.
+So that is a picnic in the countryside guarantees success.
+They taste perfect too grilled über dem campfire.
 The same goes for yours, of course BBQ evening.

 Grill sauces and dips recipes